PsuAstro528/lab7-start/README.md

 You're welcome to inspect or even run the [ex2.ipynb notebook](ex2.ipynb) one cell at a time to see how it works.
 However, the main point of this lab is to see how to run such a calculation in parallel over multiple processor cores that are not necessarily on the same processor.
 (Then, you'll compare the performance depending on whether the processors assigned are on the same node or different nodes.)

 1. Inspect [ex2_parallel_1node.slurm](ex2_parallel_1node.slurm) and [ex2_run_nb.jl](ex2_run_nb.jl).
-Then submit the slurm script [ex2.slurm](ex2.slurm).
-Make a note of what time you submit the job (e.g., using the 'date' command), so that you can compare how long it takes for your job to start, as well as how long it takes to run.
-(If you request emails when your job starts and completes, those can be helpful, but those won't remind you when you submitted the job.)
+Update the slurm script to have your email address.
+Then submit the slurm script [ex2_parallel_1node.slurm](ex2_parallel_1node.slurm) using `sbatch`.
+The email notifications are particularly useful for this exercise, as they'll tell you how long your job waited in the queue as well as how long they took to run.
+Once the job completes, inspect the output files to make sure it performed as expected.

 ex2_parallel_1node.slurm  ex2_parallel_combo.slurm  ex2_parallel_multinode.slurm

-2. Once the job completes, inspect the output files to make sure it performed as expected.
-Did the job actually run on multiple nodes?
-Or were all the assigned cores on a single node?
+2. Inspect [ex2_parallel_multinode.slurm](ex2_parallel_multinode.slurm) and compare it to [ex2_parallel_1node.slurm](ex2_parallel_1node.slurm).
+Submit this job via `sbatch`.
+Once the job completes, inspect the output log file to make sure it performed as expected.

-3. Create a new Slurm script named 'ex2_1node.slurm' based on combining elements of [ex1_parallel_1node.slurm](ex1_parallel_1node.slurm) and [ex2.slurm](ex2.slurm).
-Change the lines with SBATCH options '--nodes', '--ntasks-per-node' and '--ntasks' so that instead of running on four processor cores that might be on different nodes, the job will run on four processor cores all on a single node.
-Submit this job, and make a note of the time you submit the job.

-4. Once the job completes, inspect the output files to make sure it performed as expected.
+3. Modify [ex2_parallel_1node.slurm](ex2_parallel_1node.slurm) and [ex2_parallel_multinode.slurm](ex2_parallel_multinode.slurm) so that each of them uses 8 CPU cores.
+Change the lines with SBATCH options '--nodes', '--ntasks-per-node' and '--ntasks' as needed, so that the jobs run on one node for the first script and spread across 8 different nodes for the second script.
+Submit both as job via `sbatch`.
+Once the new jobs complete, inspect the output log files to make sure that they ran succesfully.

-5. Compare and contrast the performance results.
+4. Compare and contrast the performance time required for various steps and add your responces to this README below.

-- How did the time required to perform the 'map(...)' calculations compare between when the assigned processors were on the same node versus on different nodes?
+4a.
+How did the time required to perform the 'map(...)' calculations compare between when the assigned processors were on the same node versus on different nodes?
 (Remember to ignore the first call in each set of calls due to compilation.)

 INSERT RESPONSE

-- How did the time required to perform the 'collect(map(...))' calculations compare between when the assigned processors were on the same node versus on different nodes?
+4b.
+How did the time required to perform the 'collect(map(...))' calculations compare between when the assigned processors were on the same node versus on different nodes?

 INSERT RESPONSE

-- How did the time required to perform the 'mapreduce(...)' calculations compare between when the assigned processors were on the same node versus on different nodes?
+4c.
+How did the time required to perform the 'mapreduce(...)' calculations compare between when the assigned processors were on the same node versus on different nodes?

 INSERT RESPONSE

-- What explains differences in the relative timing of the three calculations discussed above?
+4d.
+What explains differences in the relative timing of the three calculations discussed above?

 INSERT RESPONSE

-- At the end of the notebook, it gradually removed worker processes and benchmarked the function to compute the mean squared error.
-Did the scaling of run time versus number of workers change depending on whether the processes were assigned to the same node or different nodes?
+4e.
+At the end of the notebook, it gradually removed worker processes and benchmarked the function to compute the mean squared error.
+Did the scaling of run time versus number of workers avaliable change depending on whether the processes were assigned to the same node or different nodes?

 INSERT RESPONSE

-- How did the time that your jobs waited in the queue before starting compare depending on whether you asked for all the processors to be on compute node?
+4f.
+How did the time that your jobs waited in the queue before starting compare depending on whether you asked for all the processors to be on compute node?

 INSERT RESPONSE

+5. If you'll want to use more than ~16 CPU cores for your project, then inspect the script [ex2_parallel_combo.slurm](ex2_parallel_combo.slurm) and compare it to [ex2_parallel_multinode.slurm](ex2_parallel_multinode.slurm).
+Submit this job via `sbatch`.
+Once the job completes, inspect the output log file to make sure it performed as expected.

+5a.
+What is this slurm script doing differently?
+Why would that be important for using many CPU cores?

 ## Exercise 3:  Run your project code using the Cluster